tyleralgigi/NCAA-NN/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Installing and Run AI on how to get started with running this project on your own machine.

+*This project does use Keras API running the CPU version of Tensorflow.
+If you want this project to comply in a timely manner please make sure you system is able to handle the calculations and examples per second.

 ### Installing